What Is Mica?

+Mica refers to a group of silicate minerals that are ground down into a fine powder to give your skin that dewy, lit from within effect.
 The mica group represents 37 sheet silicate minerals that have a layered or flaky texture.
 In chemistry, a silicate is any member of a family of anions consisting of silicon and oxygen.
-Due to its natural lustrous qualities, mica likely got its name from the Latin word micare, which means “to glitter”.
+Due to its natural lustrous qualities, mica likely got its name from the Latin word micare, which means ‘to glitter’

 In addition to helping face and eye makeup look more aesthetically pleasing, you’ll also find mica in cosmetics such as nail polishes and lip glosses due to its iridescent, shimmering properties.
 Additionally, some brands of toothpaste include powdered white mica.
 This acts as a mild abrasive to aid polishing of the tooth surface, and also adds a cosmetically pleasing shimmer to the paste.

 Since mica is derived from a natural source, it is a particularly well-loved ingredient among organic and natural beauty brands.

 One of the main concerns that have surfaced around the ethical sourcing of the ingredient.
 In 2016 The Guardian published an article about how beauty brands have been trying to clean up their supply chains for this ingredient.
 This came after it was revealed that mica was being mined in Jharkhand state in India where, due to extreme poverty, child labor has become prevalent.
 The issue with supply chain transparency occurs as mica is often bought by intermediaries who mix the bought product with their own, making it difficult to trace the source.
 As is the case with many supply chain issues such as those that fashion brands face with ethical manufacturing, it is unlikely that the issue of child labor is going to be resolved easily in the mining of mica.
 This is due to the extreme level of poverty, and poor safety and health standards.